Cash-Hungry Canadian Miners Test Grey Area of Anti-China M&A Rules

 “Given how broadly the government is interpreting its mandate here, there’s certainly a lack of clarity around the edges in some specific circumstances,” said Braden Jebson, a partner and mergers and acquisitions lawyer at Torys LLP.
 “Even when the government is setting out what looks like a red line, they’re often leaving themselves discretion so that there aren’t hard-and-fast rules.”

-Canada’s Ministry of Innovation, Science and Economic Development reviews takeovers and has broad discretion to approve or reject them.
-The ministry didn’t immediately provide comment when contacted.
+Canada’s Innovation, Science and Economic Development department reviews takeovers and has broad discretion to approve or reject them.

 Montage Gold Corp. is one recent deal that is being viewed as a potential test case.
 The company, which owns a gold deposit in Ivory Coast, accepted a C$57.3 million investment from China’s Zijin Mining Group for a 9.9% stake in mid-July.
 Montage said it believes the transaction, expected to close in August, won’t require government approval because Zijin would own just under 10% of the Vancouver-based company.